rmp15/rstudio_cloud_tutorial/README.md

 basics                              - folder with instructions for beginners (full details below)\
 exercises                           - potentially useful exercises to do to further familiarise with RStudio Cloud (full details below)\
-exercises                           - folder with images used in markdown files\
+images                           - folder with images used in markdown files\
 .gitignore                          - this is usually in any project file and will tell Git/GitHub what to ignore locally with annoying stuff that sometimes get created\
 create_folder_structure.R           - script to initially create and define folder structure if not already there